Ingress (video game)

-Ingress (or Ingress Prime) is an augmented reality (AR) mobile game developed and published by Niantic for Android and iOS devices.
-The game first released on December 14, 2013, for Android devices and then for iOS devices on July 14, 2014.
+Ingress is an augmented reality (AR) mobile game developed and published by Niantic Spatial for Android and iOS devices.
+The game was first released as a closed beta on November 15, 2012 for Android devices and then for iOS devices on July 14, 2014.
 The game is free-to-play, uses a freemium business model, and supports in-app purchases for additional in-game items.
 The mobile app has been downloaded more than 20 million times worldwide as of November 2018.

-Ingress uses the mobile device GPS to locate and interact with "portals" which are in proximity to the player's real-world location.
-The portals are physical points of interest where "human creativity and ingenuity is expressed" often manifesting as public art such as statues and monuments, unique architecture, outdoor murals, historic buildings, local community hubs and other displays of human achievement.
+Ingress uses the mobile device GPS to locate and interact with "portals" that are in proximity to the player's real-world location.
+The portals are physical points of interest where "human creativity and ingenuity is expressed," often manifesting as public art such as statues and monuments, unique architecture, outdoor murals, historic buildings, local community hubs and other displays of human achievement.
 The game uses the portals as elements of a science fiction backstory along with a continuous open narrative provided through various forms of media.

 Synopsis

-An unknown, transdimensional force called Exotic Matter (XM) was discovered as a byproduct of the Higgs boson research (Large Hadron Collider) by a team of scientists at CERN in Switzerland.
-Within the game, human reactions to this discovery fall into two factions known as the Enlightened and the Resistance.
-The Enlightened faction embrace the powers of XM to transcend mankind and believe their mission is to assist in the enlightenment of mankind by harnessing this energy.
-The Resistance faction see XM as a potential threat to humanity and believe their mission is to defend the human race by resisting the effects of those seeking to control others with XM.
+An unknown, transdimensional force called Exotic Matter (XM) was discovered as a byproduct of the Higgs boson research (through the Large Hadron Collider) by a team of scientists at the European Organization for Nuclear Research (CERN) in Switzerland.
+Within the game, human reactions to this discovery fall into two factions known as the Enlightened (green) and the Resistance (blue).
+The Enlightened faction harnesses the powers of XM to transcend humanity and believes its mission is to aid in the enlightenment of mankind by utilizing this energy.
+The Resistance faction sees XM as a potential threat to humanity and believes their mission is to defend the human race by resisting the effects of those seeking to control others with XM.
+There is also machina (red), which does not align with either faction.